A Look at Evidence We Want and Evidence We Should Expect

 Does Proof mean to have “Certitude?”

-- Certitude means it cannot be challenged by the consideration of new evidence that results from improved observation.
+- Means it cannot be challenged by the consideration of new evidence that results from improved observation

 - It can’t be criticized by improved reasoning or the detection of inadequacies or errors in the reasoning we have done.
 Beyond such challenge or criticism, such judgments are indubitable, or beyond doubt.
 Note: This was adpated from Mortimer Adler’s Six Great Ideas.